iutzeler/skwdro/doc/why_skwdro.rst

 The smoothness of the *"log-average-exponential"* (i.e. log-sum-exp) expression in :eq:`dual_loss_remind` is its main selling point: you can now plug it in you favorite SGD algorithm to get a solution, skipping theoretical work.
 One of the main goals of the library is to offer the estimation of :eq:`dual_loss_remind` on a plater, battery-included: the loss is differentiable by autodiff capabilities in order to plug it in your usual descent algotithm and some freedom is left for you to tune it through the ``PyTorch`` library.
 Thus we advise readers to take a good look at the `PyTorch interface tutorial <pytorch.html>`_ to learn how to use the interfaces.

+Next
+====

+.. card-carousel:: 2

+   .. card:: Scikit part of the library
+      :link: sklearn.html

+      Tutorial on how to use pre-implemented examples with their scikit-learn interface.

+   .. card:: PyTorch part of the library
+      :link: pytorch.html

+      Tutorial on how to robustify your model easily with the pytorch wrappers.

+   .. card:: API
+      :link: api_deepdive/submodules.html

+      More details about the exposed API.

 References
 ==========